SC5/sc5-machine-learning/glossary.md

 A field of machine learning wherein algorithms rely on labelled training sets of "correct" examples in order to learn.

 #### Support Vector Machine (SVM)
 A classifier for classification problems that gives a decision boundary with a "large" margin between classes.
 Also known as a large margin classifier.
+SVMs are capable of fitting complex, non-linear hypotheses using the so-called _kernel trick_.

 #### Tractable problems
 A problem is tractable if, and only if, it can be solved as a closed-form expression (see closed form expression).